 The company has a strategy approved by the Board of Directors.
 In addition to the strategy, the Board has confirmed internal guidelines for the company, which are related to administration and risk management and which serve as the key principles for the company's risk management and internal control.
 The company also has a considerable amount of other internal guidelines in support of the arrangement of administration and risk management.

 The internal instructions approved by the Board and described above include an internal policy known as the Municipality Finance Corporate Governance Policy, which is updated on a regular basis.
-The most recent update to these guidelines was made in the summer of 2014.
 The Corporate Governance Policy also includes principles for managing any conflicts of interest.